Investment Case – Marcopolo

 Final considerations

-Despite this outlook, Marcopolo is currently in the midst of a perfect storm: low demand, pressured costs, and production interruptions.
-As a result, the share price has fallen to levels we consider quite affordable, and an asymmetry has emerged between risk and return for a long-term investment: the company maintains a solid capital structure even amidst these adversities, and we believe the likelihood of Marcopolo experiencing further negative surprises is low (given that almost everything bad has already happened); on the other hand, the company is well-positioned to reap the benefits of a market recovery, and the return potential in this scenario is quite significant.
+Despite this outlook, Marcopolo is currently facing a “perfect storm”: weak demand, cost pressures, and production disruptions.
+As a result, the share price has declined to levels we consider highly attractive, creating a favorable risk–return asymmetry for long-term investors.
+The company maintains a solid capital structure even under adverse conditions, and we believe the probability of further negative surprises is relatively low—given that most of the negative factors have already materialized.
+On the other hand, Marcopolo is well positioned to benefit from a recovery in demand, with meaningful upside potential in such a scenario.

 So we decided to follow Baron de Rothschild's advice: Buy when there's blood in the streets, even if the blood is your own!